 Oh, those tingling toes…

 So…those are some of the areas of collateral damage I deal with.
-I have a sneaking suspicion many of you, my dear readers, are dealing with them (and others), too.
+I have a sneaking suspicion many of you, Dear Readers, are dealing with them (and others), too.

 And the thing is, who knows what issues are yet to come?